-Tony Walters of RideTo shares his essential kit list for any bike
+Tony Walters of RideTo shares his essential motorcycle gear list for any bike.

 So you’ve decided to learn to ride and have booked your CBT training.
 The next step is to kit yourself out for life on two wheels, but what should you buy?